ASSISTANT PROFESSOR, ARTS OF THE ISLAMIC WORLD.

 Office Dodd 247B

 Her work has been supported by grants and fellowships from various institutions, including the Forum Transregionale Studien (Berlin, Germany), the Marion and Jasper Whiting Foundation, the Metropolitan Museum of Art (New York, NY), and the Smithsonian Institution (Washington, DC).
 Before coming to UCLA, she taught at Wellesley College.
-She studied literature and art history at the University Mohammed V (Rabat, Morocco), the Ecole Normale Supérieure of Paris, and Paris Sorbonne, and received her Ph.D. in art history from the University of Aix-Marseille.
+An alumna of the Ecole Normale Supérieure of Paris, she also studied literature and art history at the University Mohammed V (Rabat, Morocco) and Paris Sorbonne, before receiving her Ph.D. in art history from the University of Aix-Marseille in 2013.